viktorsmari/viktorsmari.github.io/_posts/2024-08-11-i3-window-manager-vs-slate.md

 I like to update and try new things to see if they help with productivity or make things easier or simpler.

-I tried Slate because it is using Wayland and should be faster and better replacement for i3.
+I tried Sway because it is using Wayland and should be faster and better replacement for i3.

 ## Good parts: